cap-java/sdm/README.md

 **For repositories with malware scanning:**
 The upload status transitions from "Uploading" to "Success" if no virus is detected.
 If a virus is detected, the attachment is automatically deleted.

-**For repositories with Trend Micro virus scanning:**
-The upload status transitions from "Uploading" to "Virus Scanning in Progress".
-After refreshing the page, if the scan completes successfully and the attachment is virus-free, the status changes to "Success".
-If a virus is detected, the status changes to "Virus Detected" and the user must manually delete the file before saving the entity.

-**Note:** Files with "Virus Scanning in Progress" or "Virus Detected" status cannot be downloaded or viewed.

 To display color-coded status indicators in the UI, create a `sap.attachments-UploadScanStates.csv` file in the `db/data` folder with the following content:
 ```
 code;name;criticality
 uploading;Uploading;5
 Success;Success;3
 Failed;Scan Failed;2
-VirusDetected;Virus detected;1
-VirusScanInprogress;Virus scanning inprogress(refresh page);5
  ```

 ## Known Restrictions